dward2/BME547/Lectures/variable_scope.md

 ```
 __Description:__

-The first line of code to be executes is line 6 where the `stock_count`
+The first line of code to be executed is line 6 where the `stock_count`
-*global* variable is created and pointed to the memory location containing the
+*global* variable is created and assigned the value of `15`.
+Then, the
-integer `15`.
-Then, the `add_to_inventory(12)` command is executed.
+`add_to_inventory(12)` command is executed.
 Line 2
 is executed next.
 On this line, the Python interpreter sees the left side of
-the assignment and says that `stock_count`
+the assignment and realizes that a variable assignment is being made.
+So,
-is going to be assigned a new value.
-Since it is going to be assigned an
-integer, which is immutable, a new memory location will need to be used.
-Because this new memory location is being assigned within a function, the
+since this is happening within a function, Python creates a new *local*
-`stock_count` variable being created now becomes a *local* variable, but
-doesn't yet have a value.
-Then, the Python looks at the right side of the
+variable called `stock_count`.
+Then, the Python interpreter looks at the right
-assignment and tries to get the value of the `stock_count` variable.
-Since
+side of the assignment and tries to get the value of the `stock_count` variable.
-there is now a *local* version of `stock_count`, it tries to use that value.
+Since there is now a *local* version of `stock_count`, it tries to use that value.
 But, it hasn't been assigned a value yet.
 So, an error is generated because
 the value of `stock_count` was needed before it was assigned.